 McAndrew continued to pitch well after his hard luck 1-5 beginning and won three more games while losing two for the rest of the year.
 His totals for the ninth-place Mets in 1968 were 4-7 in 12 starts with a sparkling 2.28 earned run average.
-In five of those losses, the Mets did not score and he did the same to the opposition twice.
+In five of those losses, the Mets did not score but he pitched shutouts himself in two of his wins.

 His bad luck still wasn’t over.
 In his first start in the second game of the year, he was knocked out in the second inning by a batted ball up the middle that struck the middle finger of his pitching hand.
 He spent so much time with his finger in the whirlpool that he softened the skin.
 As a result, the next time he pitched he developed a blister on the finger.
-McAndrew then spent the month of May soaking the finger in pickle brine to toughen the skin ( a remedy that Nolan Ryan also tried that made for a better story than a medication).
-McAndrew was anxious to get back on the mound, but he hurt his shoulder while pitching batting practice and trying to relieve pressure on his finger.
+McAndrew then spent the month of May soaking the finger in pickle brine to toughen the skin, a remedy that Nolan Ryan had used successfully.17 McAndrew was anxious to get back on the mound, but he hurt his shoulder while pitching batting practice and trying to relieve pressure on his finger.18

 McAndrew learned his lesson, and in early August he threw seven shutout innings against the Atlanta Braves.
 Now healthy, he reeled off nine starts covering 73 innings and pitching to a 1.60 ERA.
 He threw three straight complete games, including the 23 consecutive shutout innings.